gyr1967/graph-algorithm-game/timelog.md

 ### 13 Dec 2023

 * *8 hours* | Dijkstra's visualisation in a first-draft state, moving on to guided/diy - made decent progress

+### 14 Dec 2023

+* *7 hours* | Dijkstra's done to the same standard as BFS and DFS, on to playtesting and fleshing out the website